hui-shao/MI6-SoundMod-Magisk/README.md

 A Magisk module to optimize sound effects for MI 6(sagit)

-What the module will do:
+### Description:

+This module will:

+* Verify whether your device is MI6.
-* insert these files to directory "/system/vendor/etc"
+* Then add these files to directory "/system/vendor/etc"

 ```
     mixer_paths_qvr.xml